Network Security Investigations (Part-time)

 - Continuing Education

-About the ProgramThe Network Security Support College Certificate Program will provide graduates with the practical job skills necessary to support network security in any organization.
+About the ProgramThe Network Security Investigations college certificate program will provide graduates with the practical job skills necessary to support network security in any organization.
 Students will gain an understanding of security concepts that protect an organization against fraud, data breaches and other vulnerabilities.
 The Network Security Support program is designed to prepare individuals with the ability to investigate security breaches, assess risk and examine solutions and options.
 In addition, students will practice network security support skills such as packet vulnerability, exploit analysis, and network security research.

 Program InformationAll courses must be completed within 3 years of acceptance into the program.